Landmark Global Learning Promoter Increases Stake to 65.16% with Share Purchase

 Regulatory Compliance

 The company has duly reported this insider trading activity to the Securities and Exchange Board of India (SEBI) in compliance with the SEBI (Prohibition of Insider Trading) Regulations, 2015.
-The disclosure was made through Form-C, which is required for continual disclosure of changes in shareholding by promoters, directors, or designated persons of a listed company.
+The disclosure was made through Form-C under Regulation 7(2) read with Regulation 6(2) for continual disclosure of changes in shareholding by promoters.

 Landmark Global Learning Limited's Statutory Auditors Resign Amid Expanded Compliance Obligations